 Quartz vs. Granite: What Is What?

 Besides the granite vs. quartz price debate, there are other factors like durability, functionality, and lifestyle factors to consider when deciding which countertop to invest in.
 Both have their advantages and disadvantages.
 So, is quartz cheaper than granite?
-Let’s take a look at each stone’s unique characteristics and their often unconsidered costs.
+Let’s look at both granite and quartz’s unique characteristics and their often unconsidered costs.

 Is quartz less expensive than granite?
-Yes and no. Most opt for quartz, thinking it’s cheaper, but if you’re buying the most expensive quartz, it can be just as expensive as some granite slabs.
-Determining what is the cost of quartz vs. granite depends on each individual project’s specifications.
+Yes and no. Most opt for quartz for kitchen and bathroom countertops because they think it’s cheaper.
+But if you’re buying the most expensive quartz, it can be just as expensive as some granite slabs.
+Determining what is the cost of quartz vs. granite depends on each project’s specifications.

 How Much Does a Slab of Granite Cost?

-Over the past decade, the cost of quartz has dropped significantly, and it is now much more affordable.
+Many are surprised to learn that over the past decade, the cost of quartz has dropped significantly, and it’s now much more affordable.
 While some businesses have failed to update their prices, there’s no reason to presume a quartz countertop is out of budget.